Jleung1996/Covid19-DV/README.md

 SARS-CoV-2 (COVID19) has been a main part of our lives in the past 3 years.
-Given the daily coronovirus dataset, our goal is create a dynamic dashboard that can effectively detail the infection,death,vaccination informations for all countries.
+Given the daily coronovirus dataset, our goal is create a dynamic dashboard that can effectively detail the infection, death, vaccination informations for all countries.